Watts-College/paf-514-template/practice/week-01.md

 [1] TRUE
 ```

-The formal and robust solution is to use the **all.equal()** function when comparing numerical objects.
+THE FIX: The formal and robust solution is to use the **all.equal()** function **when comparing two numbers**.
+This comparison operator accounts for potential floating point errors JUST IN CASE you would be so unlucky to encounter them.

-*USE THIS APPROACH IN YOUR CODE.*
+*USE THIS APPROACH IN YOUR CODE:*

 ```r
 x <- 0.5 - 0.3